func-github/AHK-Windows-Enhancement/README.md

 AutoHotKey scripts to improve windows, the windows explorer, and the windows task switcher for windows 10.

 Current functionality:
+* **AutomaticWindowManager.ahk:**
+    * Automatically remembers the last window position for snapped windows, even after a restart, based on the process name.

 * **Hotkeys.ahk:**
   * Single-modifier-key-press hotkeys are used to prevent users from having to memorize hotkey combinations.
 Measures were taken to prevent the single-modifier-key-press hotkeys from misfiring.
 If the press is too long, or if keyboard activity or mouse button/wheel/pad activity happens during the key press, the script will not do anything put pass the key to the system as normal.
   * Quickly pressing and releasing the LeftWin key (must not be a longer than 250 ms press) brings up a new explorer window to its default starting location (such as Quick Access), the script changes the view in the explorer window to "Detail" view, and puts the keyboard focus on the search-bar.
 Together with an indexed drive, this is used to search the local filesystem; it is intended to do the same thing as Everything by VoidTools, except with the ability to move/copy files, preview files, use the navigation sidebar, and all of the other features of Explorer.